Charlotte Osei: Early life and education

 Charlotte Osei was born in Nigeria.
-Her mother, who is of mixed West African nationality, is not Ghanaian and her father, also of mixed west African nationality, has a parent being Ghanaian.
+Her mother, who is of mixed West African nationality, is not Ghanaian, and her father, also of mixed west African nationality, has a parent being Ghanaian.

 Charlotte Osei had her secondary education at the Ghana National College in Cape Coast.
-She proceeded to the University of Ghana where she obtained her LLB in 1992 and Ghana School of Law where she obtained and called to the bar in 1994.
+She proceeded to the University of Ghana where she obtained her LLB in 1992 and Ghana School of Law to be called to the bar in 1994.
 She also holds Master of Business Leadership (MBL) from the University of South Africa, Pretoria (2006), Master of Laws, (LLM), from Queen’s University, Kingston, Ontario, Canada.

 Career

 Charlotte Osei was a teaching assistant at the Faculty of Law, University of Ghana, Legon in 1994 to 1995.
 She worked as a lawyer for Laryea Company in Accra from 1994 to 1997, then as Senior Legal Officer at the Ghana Commercial Bank from 1997 until 2002.
-She also lectured part time in commercial law at the university from 1997 until 2003.
+She also lectured part-time in commercial law at the university from 1997 until 2003.

-From 2002 until 2005, Osei worked as general counsel for Unibank Ghana, and then from 2005 until 2011 as founder and lead counsel for business lawyers, Prime Attorneys.She was chairperson of the National Commission for Civic Education from 2011 until 2015.
+From 2002 to 2005, Osei worked as general counsel for Unibank Ghana, and then from 2005 to 2011 as founder and lead counsel for business lawyers, Prime Attorneys.
+She was chairperson of the National Commission for Civic Education from 2011 to 2015.
 In 2015, she was appointed chairperson of the Electoral Commission of Ghana and she presided as the Returning Officer for Ghana's 2016 Presidential and Parliamentary elections.
 She was the first female to be appointed as the chairperson of the Electoral Commission of Ghana.
-In May 2019, the United Nations appointed Charlotte Osei as an International Non Voting Electoral Commissioner to Afghanistan, this was confirmed by a Presidential Decree issued by the President of Afghanistan, Ashraf Ghani.
-As a Non Voting Electoral Commissioner she provided guidance to the Commission in the preparation and drafting of all election related regulations and policies, and support in the adjudication of complaints in a fair, independent and legal manner to ensure electoral justice throughout the entire electoral cycle.
+In May 2019, the United Nations appointed Charlotte Osei as an International Non-Voting Electoral Commissioner to Afghanistan.
+This was confirmed by a Presidential Decree issued by the President of Afghanistan, Ashraf Ghani.
+As a Non-Voting Electoral Commissioner, she provided guidance to the Commission in the preparation and drafting of all election-related regulations and policies, and support in the adjudication of complaints in a fair, independent and legal manner to ensure electoral justice throughout the entire electoral cycle.